belle2/basf2/online_book/basf2/fei.rst

 probability (now under the alias ``Btag_SigProb`` if you have adapted the example) to select more pure ϒ(4S) candidates and plot `m2RecoilSignalSide` for different values of the classifier.

-NOTE: A histogram of `Mbc` will look quite different in this exercise, this is because in the last exercise we have used a generic MC sample and in this exercise we are using a sample with only four decay channels.
+**NOTE**: A histogram of `Mbc` will look quite different in this exercise, this is because in the last exercise we have used a generic MC sample and in this exercise we are using a sample with only four decay channels.